By Gilly Carr

 In October 1943 they came and searched our house as they did to the other people in the Island.
 As my husband was an invalid owing to stomach trouble I had bought food, black market prices [pieces?], he could not have an operation as there were no medical supplies.
 After putting us in Jersey prison, they said I hadn’t bought the goods they found, so they sent me to Germany for five years.

-Emma did not give many details; she suggested that she was arrested for buying food on the Black Market, but her prison record stated that she was accused of ‘theft of postal packets’.
+Emma did not give many details; she says that she was arrested for buying food on the Black Market, but her prison record stated that she was accused of ‘theft of postal packets’.
 We can only imagine what these contained.
-Her sentence was extraordinarily long for either Black Market activity or theft; we might also observe that English Islanders often received longer sentences, on average, than indigenous Islanders.
+Her sentence was extraordinarily long for either Black Market activity or theft; we might also observe that English-born Islanders often received longer sentences, on average, than indigenous Islanders.

 Emma was deported on 2 December 1943, indicating that she spent 2 months in Jersey prison before her deportation.
 She later wrote that she was sent away with five Jersey men.
 The political prisoner logbook reveals that these included Arthur Clarke and Patrick McCloskey; no other people are named as having been deported on this day, indicating either a faulty memory, or the deportation of people whose records have not survived or were never created.